MarlinGF/howlin-at-the-moon-fest/README.md

 `PUBLIC_SITE_URL` is used to generate absolute Open Graph and Twitter image URLs so social platforms pick up the default share graphic in `public/images/moon-bkg.png`.

 Set `PUBLIC_GA_MEASUREMENT_ID` to enable Google Analytics 4 tracking across every deployment.

+`FIREBASE_SERVICE_ACCOUNT` is optional for local development; when running on Firebase Hosting the default credentials from the `howling-vs-build` project are used automatically.

+The shared visitor counter lives at `src/pages/api/visitor-count.ts`.
+It uses Firestore to log one hit per visitor each day (deduplicated across all domains) and `src/scripts/pageViewCounter.js` renders the value in the footer.
+Firebase Hosting rewrites `/api/visitor-count` to the Cloud Function in `functions/src/index.ts` for production, while the Astro route stays usable during local development.

 ## Data Notes